dustinvtran/latex-templates/README.md

 <img src="img/draft-disclaimer.png" height="400">

+Style nits:

++ Don't write the extension to filenames.
+It's unnecessarily explicit and less readable: use
+  `\input{preamble}` instead of
+  `\input{preamble.tex}`, and
+  `\includegraphics{figures/edward_calibration}` instead of
+  `\includegraphics{figures/edward_calibration.pdf}`.
++ Use PDF-rendered figures, not PNG, so that the text scales with the paper format.
+You can even go a step further with TiKZ to make plots in LaTeX.
++ Use author names in your citation style, not numbers: `(MacKay, 1992)` instead of `[12]`.
+Numbers save space but make it impossible to know what the citation is without tediously crawling back-and-forth.
+With author names, the citation is part of the sentence, helping substantiate its statement:

+  > Weakly informative priors such as the Cauchy are often preferred
+  > for robustness as they concentrate less probability at the mean
+  > thanks to heavier tails (Gelman et al., 2006).

 I made a
 [rant on Twitter in May 2021](https://twitter.com/dustinvtran/status/1398129705660805121).
 Other nits and style tips are noted there.